LisaAnne/Hallucination/README.md

 Note that this is the format of the captions output by the open sourced code [here](https://github.com/ruotianluo/self-critical.pytorch), which we used to replicate most of the models presented in the paper.

+**Language and Image Model Consistency**

+To compute language and image consistency, we trained an classifier to predict class labels given an image and a language model to predict the next word in a sentence given all previous words in a sentence.
+You can access the labels predicted by our language model in ```outputs/image_classifier``` and the words predicted by our language model [here](https://drive.google.com/drive/u/1/folders/1dnci1Kv6ez-hsFOqZt_gwiAv2FTAjDP4).
+Once you have these intermediate features you can look at ```utils/lm_consistency.py``` and ```utils/im_consistency.py``` to understand how these metrics are computed.
+Running ```figure4.py``` will outputs the results from our paper (constructing the actual bar plot is left as an exercise to the reader).